Informative images should have an

 to highlight it in the viewport.

 When writing a description for each image, keep in mind that this is all the information that visually-impaired users have to go by, so try to make it as useful as possible for them.
+You don't need to explain every detail of the image, instead consider the context in which the image is being used, and try to convey the gist of the scene as efficiently as possible.

 This audit is powered by the aXe Accessibility Engine.
 See Images must have alternate text for more information.